Gaussian Behavior of Quadratic Irrationals: Extraction of coefficients and obtention of the Gaussian law.

 \subsection{Using the moment generating function.}

-The distribution of a random variable $R$ is usually studied via its characterictic function $t\mapsto \mathbb{E}[\exp(itR))]$ for real $t$.
-In this paper, we deal with the \emph{moment generating function} defined as $M(w) := \mathbb{E}[\exp(wR))]$ when $w$ is a complex number close to 0.
-Here, we study (when $N \to \infty$) the asymptotic distribution of the cost $C$ [restricted to ${\cal P}_N$] via the sequence $M_N(w)=\mathbb{E}_N[\exp(wC)]$ where $w$ is a complex number close to 0. neighborhood of $w=0$.
+In this paper, we study (when $N \to \infty$) the asymptotic distribution of the cost $C$ [restricted to ${\cal P}_N$] via the sequence of \emph{moment generating functions} $M_N(w):=\mathbb{E}_N[\exp(wC)]$ where $w$ is a complex number close to 0.
 From its definition, the moment generating function $M_N(w)$ is written as a quotient, namely,